Edited by Eric H. Kessler and Diana J. Wong-MingJi

 Chapter 1: Cultural Mythology and Global Leadership in the United States

-Eric H. Kessler INTRODUCTION Imagine that your organization is interviewing several well-known leadership gurus with the hope of improving business performance.
+1. Cultural mythology and global leadership in the United States Eric H. Kessler INTRODUCTION Imagine that your organization is interviewing several well-known leadership gurus with the hope of improving business performance.
 Person A speaks about how to utilize cutting-edge technology to produce results.
 Person B wants you to leverage your competencies in a more effective and socially responsible manner.
 Person C emphasizes the challenges and opportunities of diversity, recounting how a capable woman can make good in a world dominated by men.
 Person D talks about boundary management and emphasizes how an outsider can adapt and contribute to an organizational culture.
 Team E focuses on uniting young diverse talent into an empowered work group.
 Sound like typical CEO talking points?
 Or a management consulting firm’s pitch?
 Perhaps derivative of a standard MBA curriculum?
 Leadership guru A is Batman, his show on cable television, using his fancy gadgets to battle the evil Riddler and Two-Face.
 Leadership guru B is Spiderman, his blockbuster movie at the local cinema, who strives to find his core identity.
 Leadership guru C is Wonder Woman, her comic book at the local bookstore, trying to balance personal and professional callings.
 Leadership guru D is Superman, his action figure sold on the Internet, dedicated to fighting for individual freedom and justice in his new home.
 Leadership gurus E are the X-men, their like-named candy products at the corner drug store, seeking to manage diverse talents and personalities toward a common goal.
-The central premise of this chapter is that United States leadership style, if such a heterogeneous culture...
+The central premise of this chapter is...

 You are not authenticated to view the full text of this chapter or article.